Bowser reimposes indoor mask mandate as coronavirus cases surge

 Bowser’s announcement comes just over a month after she said the city would greatly relax the indoor mask mandate that had been in place since July, asserting at the time that vaccines were effective and preventing many people from requiring hospitalization.
-About two weeks later, as the new omicron variant fueled anxiety about the virus, the city’s health department issued a mask “advisory” that strongly recommend — but did not legally require — unvaccinated and vaccinated people wear masks in all indoor settings.
+About two weeks later, as the new omicron variant fueled anxiety about the virus, the city’s health department issued a mask “advisory” that strongly recommended — but did not legally require — unvaccinated and vaccinated people wear masks in all indoor settings.

 On Monday, Bowser said the mask mandate would last until Jan.
 31.